MauroDataMapper/docs/docs/glossary/multiplicity/multiplicity.md

 ##What is Multiplicity?

-An item's **Multiplicity** refers to the minimum and maximum number of times it can appear within its parent in [Mauro Data Mapper](https://modelcatalogue.cs.ox.ac.uk/mdm-ui/#/home).
+An item's **Multiplicity** refers to the minimum and maximum number of times it can appear within its parent in **Mauro Data Mapper**.
 For example, the number of instances a particular [Data Element](../data-element/data-element.md) appears within a [Data Class](../data-class/data-class.md).

 ---